FREQUENTLY ASKED QUESTIONS

 Do we get black & white versions too?
 Yes, you will receive black & white (monochrome) versions too.
-On request I will also provide some "styled" version e.g. sepia, washed out, vintage etc. There is no extra charge for this.
+I also provide some "styled" versions i.e. sepia, 'golden Glow', & 'Wedding White'.
+There is no extra charge for this.

 What format will the photographs be in?
 You will receive 2 sets of the images.
 High Resolution (300dpi) for printing and Low Resolution (72dpi) for uploading.

 Are the pictures copyright free?
 I give you licence and total freedom to do with the photos what you like.
 So you can print them, upload them or share the JPEGS with other people.
 However, I do retain the copyright.
 This is to make my life easier when it comes to using them on my website or in marketing material.
 If you would rather your images were not used in this way please just say.
 I'm not out to upset anyone and fully respect peoples choice.

 Do you do video?
 No. Videoing is a different skill-set and requires different equipment and software.
 I stick to what I do best.

 Do you charge for travel?
 No, unless I'm travelling more than an hour and a half, or an overnight stay is necessary.
 This doesn't happen very often, an hour and a half is a lot of miles!